vegardit/bash-funk/modules/misc.md

 export HISTIGNORE="&:?:??:clear:exit:pwd"
 history -r

+#
+# Readline productivity tweaks, see https://www.gnu.org/software/bash/manual/html_node/Readline-Init-File-Syntax.html
+#
+bind '"\e[A": history-search-backward' # enable history searching backward using arrow-up bind '"\e[B": history-search-forward'  # enable history searching forward using arrow-down set show-all-if-ambiguous on    # show words which have more than one possible completion immediately instead of ringing the bell set show-all-if-unmodified on   # show words which have more than one possible completion without any possible partial completion immediately instead of ringing the bell. set completion-ignore-case on   # perform case-insensitive filename matching and completion set enable-keypad on            # try to enable the application keypad

 # make ls colorful by default except on MacOS where it is not supported
 [[ ${OSTYPE} =~ "darwin" ]] || alias -- ls="command ls --color=auto"

+#
+# aliases
+#
 alias -- grep="command grep --colour=auto"
 alias -- gh='command history | grep'
 alias -- l="ll"